-The choker is a short necklace that fits snugly around the base of the neck.
-It may include a pendant affixed in the center or dangling just above the collarbone.
-Chokers can be composed entirely of beads or stones, usually of uniform size.
-It is a very old style, dating back to ancient Samaria.
+The choker is a short necklace fitting snugly around the base of the neck which may include a pendant affixed in the center or dangling just above the collarbone.
+A very old style, dating back to ancient Samaria, chokers can be composed entirely of beads or stones, usually of uniform size.

-Other variations include those with a ribbon encrusted with gems—lace was popular in the 18th century and black velvet in the 19th century.
-Alternatively, some have stones set in a metal frame, whether of the fine or costume jewelry variety.
+Other variations include those with a gem-encrusted ribbon —lace was popular in the 18th century and black velvet in the 19th century.
+Alternatively, some chokers have stones set in a metal frame, whether of the fine or costume jewelry variety.

 04 of 11